PHP2560-Statistical-Programming-R/r-framingham/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
+### Task

-What things you need to install the software and how to install them
+Nour - literature of Framingham and step 1 to 5
+Allan - setup r-package project requirements and step 5 to 10

 ```
 Give examples